peppelinux/django-ldap-academia-ou-manager/README.md

 ````

 #### Install the app
-Illustrates a quite raw approach for dev users.
+This is a quite raw approach for dev users.
 Soon as possibile there will be a setup.py for automated install.
 ````
 git clone https://github.com/peppelinux/django-ldap-academia-ou-manager.git